BertilleT/BC_proxy_Delhi/README.md

 * ``data`` folder contains the BC and the Relative Humidity(RH) data from Delhi, and the Solar Radiation(SR) data from Agra,
 * ``img`` folder contains images of seasons splitting, true and predicted values among time, true VS predicted values,
 * ``src`` folder contains all the scripts:
     * main.py is the main script.
 It has 2 parts: first, predictions are made on the whole dataset, then predictions are made by season.
-To pre_process and post_process the data (feature selection, season splitting), main calls methods from the Pre_post_process class.
+To pre_process and post_process the data (feature selection, season splitting), main;py calls methods from the Pre_post_process class.
+Once the data ready, main.py calls the function predict_BC to predict Black Carbon.
-    * parameters.py contains the parameters to be selected before running the main script,
+    * parameters.py contains the parameters to be selected before running the main script.
-    * plot.py contains a class with methods to plot the data,
+    * plot.py contains a class with methods to plot the data and the predictions.
     * pre_post_process.py contains a class with all methods to pre and post-process the data.
-For example, it contains the function impute_RH() to impute Relative Humidity feature when there are missing values,
+For example, it contains the function impute_RH() to impute Relative Humidity feature when there are missing values.
     * predict_BC.py contains one function aimed at training and testing a specific ML algorithm to predict BC.
 This function is called from main.py and outputs scores to evaluate the quality of the predictions made for the training, validation and testing set.
     * tune_trainer.py contains one class with functions to tune the hyper-parameters and train the model.
 The model can be trained with one of the 3 algorithms : RF, SVR or NN MLP.
-This class is instanciated in predict_BC.py
+This class is instantiated in predict_BC.py.

-    * predict_BC_class.py contains a big class with all useful functions.
-These functions are called from main.py.
-    * predict_BC.py contains one function aimed at training and testing a specific ML algorithm to predict BC.
-This function is called from main.py.

 # Step by step